CWUP 2-35-010 Equal Opportunity and Affirmative Action Policy Statement

-The office for equal opportunity and professional development has the responsibility for CWU's affirmative action program.
-The office for equal opportunity is located in Bouillon 205, telephone (509)963-2205, email firstname.lastname@example.org.
+(5) The manager of equal opportunity and affirmative action in Human Resources has the responsibility for CWU's affirmative action program.
+The manager is located in Bouillon 203, telephone (509)963-2206, email firstname.lastname@example.org.

 CWUP 2-35-015 Title IX: Discrimination on the Basis of Sex and Sexual Misconduct

 Central Washington University is committed to providing a learning, working and living environment that promotes personal integrity, civility, and mutual respect in an environment free of sexual misconduct and discrimination.
 Sexual discrimination violates an individual’s fundamental rights and personal dignity.
 CWU considers sexual discrimination in all its forms to be a serious offense.

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance.
 To ensure compliance with Title IX and other federal and state civil rights laws, CWU has developed policies and procedures that prohibit sex discrimination in all its forms, including but not limited to: sexual harassment, sexual assault, and sexual violence by employees, students, and third parties.

 Office Location: Peterson 202; Mail Stop 7569